MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-capabilities.md

 For complete API-level documentation, please visit the Live Share [API reference docs](https://www.github.com/microsoft/live-share-sdk).

-Live Share can be added to your meeting side panel and/or stage tab app in just a few simple steps.
+Live Share can be added to your meeting extension's side panel and stage contexts with minimal effort.
 Let's start with the basics.

 > [!Note]
-> At this time, only scheduled meetings are supported, and you will need to ensure that all the participants are on the Calendar for that meeting.
+> At this time, only scheduled meetings are supported and all participants must be on the meeting calendar.
 Support for other meeting types are coming soon.

 ## Register Live Share RSC permission